sudhanshu27/React-Frontend-D3V/README.md

 ***How to launch the application locally***
-* clone the repo or donwload the zip file
+* clone the repo or download the zip file
 * install node modules using `npm install`
 * start the application using `npm run dev`